 The Red River of the North flows northward 550 miles from its source in Breckenridge, Minnesota to Lake Winnipeg in Canada.
-The river winds through the hearts of cities including Fargo, Moorhead, and Grand Forks.
+The river winds through the hearts of cities including Fargo, Moorhead and Grand Forks.
 The Red River Valley created the border between Minnesota and North Dakota.
 This river was a key trade route for the Hudson's Bay Company, and contributed to the settlement of British North America.
 The designated segment of the river is 394 miles long, and forms most of the border between Minnesota and North Dakota.
 This river is generally slow moving and easy to navigate, although the river's flow fluctuates widely.
 There are no major rapids.
-About rapids classes.

 Red River of the North State Water Trail maps and descriptions